Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

 where $\alpha_t$ gradually increases with time step $t$ to favor high-confidence anchors in later stages, while $\beta_t$ remains positive to maintain structural awareness.

-Finally, to mitigate the risk of prematurely converging on a single, seemingly optimal path due to noisy gain estimates, we avoid a deterministic argmax selection.
-Instead, we sample the anchor entity $e_t^*$ from a Top-$K$ softmax distribution over the candidate scores, promoting strategic diversity and enhancing robustness.
+To mitigate the risk of prematurely converging on a seemingly optimal path due to noisy gain estimates, we sample the anchor entity $e_t^*$ from a Top-$K$ softmax distribution over the candidate scores, enhancing strategic diversity and robustness.

 \textbf{Relation Selection.} Given the sampled anchor $e_t^*$, we choose a relation by probing its largest local deficit:

 To focus on meaningfully large gaps, we compare this maximum to the global distribution of current deficits,